Locally Adaptive Spatial Quantile Smoothing: Application to Monitoring Crime Density in Tokyo: Introduction

-The paper is organized as follows: In Section \ref{sec:2}, we propose a new Bayesian trend filtering method to estimate quantiles, and construct an efficient posterior sampling algorithm based on Gibbs sampling and variational Bayesian approximation.
+The paper is organized as follows: In Section \ref{sec:2}, we propose a new Bayesian trend filtering method to estimate quantiles and construct an efficient posterior sampling algorithm based on Gibbs sampling.
 In Section \ref{sec:3}, we illustrate some simulation studies to compare the performance of proposed methods.
-In Section \ref{sec:4}, we apply the proposed methods to some real data examples of both time series and spatial data.
-Additional numerical results are provided in the Supplementary Material.
+In Section \ref{sec:4}, we apply the proposed methods to violent crime data in Tokyo.
+Additional numerical results are provided in the Supplementary Material. {\tt R} code implementing the proposed methods is available in the GitHub repository (URL: \url{https://github.com/Takahiro-Onizuka/BSQS}).